 Under the Anti-Assignment Act, 41 USC 15, there are no allowances for only the sale of a federal contract.
 However, if the contract(s) is part of the business purchase and sale, the contracting officer may allow the novation of the contract.

-Buyers and sellers should get a legal review of the assets purchase sale or stock purchase agreement to make sure that the assets are sufficient under the Federal Acquisition Regulations.
+Buyers and sellers should get a legal review of the asset purchase sale or stock purchase agreement to make sure that the assets are sufficient under the Federal Acquisition Regulations.

-For additional help with your asset purchase agreement under 41 USC 15, novation stock purchase requirements, novation contract and mergers and acquisition of companies who have prime contracts with the federal government, call our government contract lawyers at 1-866-601-5518 for a FREE INITIAL CONSULTATION.
+For additional help with your asset purchase agreement under 41 USC 15, novation stock purchase requirements, novation agreements and mergers and acquisition of companies who have prime contracts with the federal government, call our government contract novation law lawyers at 1-866-601-5518 for a FREE INITIAL CONSULTATION.